ToddMaxey/Settings-for-TLS-and-.Net-to-enforce-strong-crypto/README.md

 The REG file here set the following:

-.Net v2 and v4 to use system TLS settings and enforce strong cryptographic protocols WinHTTP to use TLS 1.2
+.Net v2 and v4 to use system TLS settings and enforce strong cryptographic protocols.

+WinHTTP to use TLS 1.2.

-Enabled SChannel logging for errors as warnings Disabled SSL2, SSL3, TLS1, and TLS1.1 for both client and server Enabled TLS1.2 and TLS 1.3 for both client and server Note TLS 1.3 is only supported on the Windows 10 build 10.0.18362 and above.
+Enabled SChannel logging for errors as warnings.

+Disabled SSL2, SSL3, TLS1, and TLS1.1 for both client and server.

+Enabled TLS1.2 and TLS 1.3 for both client and server.

+Note TLS 1.3 is only supported on the Windows 10 build 10.0.18362 and above.

 #############################################################################################################